chappidiRushi/js-glossary/README.md

 ### Variable
 A variable is a named storage location that holds data.
 In JavaScript, variables can store various types of data, including numbers, strings, objects, and functions.
 Variables can be declared using the `var`, `let`, or `const` keywords.

+## == (Loose Equality)
+Compares two values for equality after converting both to a common type.

+## === (Strict Equality)
+Compares two values for equality without type conversion; both type and value must match.

+## ?
+(Conditional/Ternary Operator)
+A shorthand for `if-else` statements, returning one value if a condition is true and another if false.

+## && (Logical AND)
+Returns true if both operands are true; otherwise, returns false.

+## !
+(Logical NOT)
+Inverts the truthiness of the operand; true becomes false, and false becomes true.